-In 2013, Israel celebrated its 65th anniversary as an independent country, but its identity and future are still in the process of being shaped.
+Israel has been an independent country since 1948, but its identity and future are still being shaped.
 The country today has fulfilled its mission of becoming a haven where Jews from all over the world can live free from persecution.
 With its energetic spirit, high-tech and cultural achievements, innovative style, and endless absorption of new immigrants, Israel is clearly thriving.
 But Israel’s security remains at risk, and with constant waves of immigration, the long-term identity of Israel is still a work in progress.

 The population of Israel within its 1967 borders now stands at about 7,800,000: Approximately 5,700,000 Israeli citizens are Jewish; 1,850,000 are Arab Christians, Muslims, and Druze; and at least 300,000 are of other backgrounds or are international.